fabianlischka/InfoSec101/p1-InfoSec101.md

     - Browse in Private mode ("porn mode")
     - Use different browsers for different tasks (private/job/sensitive)
     - Install some of the tools in the next section
-- If you ignore warnings about security certificates, MITM ("men in the middle") attackers can read all your traffic (incl. password)
+- If you ignore warnings about security certificates, MITM ("men in the middle") attackers can read all your traffic (incl. password)  *( It's bad but not that bad - I'd tone this down a bit in case people think you're spreading FUD)*
 - Always use HTTPS, if possible, as it encrypts your traffic.
-Some browser extensions do this for you automatically
+Some browser extensions do this for you automatically *( what's HTTPS?)*
 - Some background:
     - ["Getting to know you"](http://www.economist.com/news/special-report/21615871-everything-people-do-online-avidly-followed-advertisers-and-third-party), The Economist, part of an insightful [Special Report: Advertising and Technology](http://www.economist.com/news/special-report/21615869-technology-radically-changing-advertising-business-profound-consequences).
     - ["Can't trust Uber"](http://www.nytimes.com/2014/12/08/opinion/we-cant-trust-uber.html?_r=0), in the NY Times